github/docs/content/organizations/organizing-members-into-teams/synchronizing-a-team-with-an-identity-provider-group.md

 ---
 title: Synchronizing a team with an identity provider group
-intro: 'You can synchronize a {% data variables.product.product_name %} team with an identity provider (IdP) group to automatically add and remove team members.'
+intro: 'You can synchronize a {% data variables.product.product_name %} team with a supported identity provider (IdP) group to automatically add and remove team members.'
 redirect_from:
   - /github/setting-up-and-managing-organizations-and-teams/synchronizing-a-team-with-an-identity-provider-group
 permissions: 'Organization owners and team maintainers can synchronize a {% data variables.product.prodname_dotcom %} team with an IdP group.'